StevenMolina22/fintrack-api/README.md

-# Finance Tracker API Documentation
+# Fintrack API Documentation

 ## Overview

-The **Finance Tracker API** is a robust, scalable, and modern RESTful API designed to empower users to manage their financial lives effectively.
+The **Fintrack API** is a robust, scalable, and modern RESTful API designed to empower users to manage their financial lives effectively.
 Built with Go, Fiber, and Turso (LibSQL), this project provides a comprehensive backend solution for tracking income, expenses, assets, liabilities, budgets, and financial goals.
 Whether you're a developer looking to contribute to a cutting-edge project, a recruiter seeking talent with real-world experience, or a client in need of a reliable financial management system, this API offers a professional-grade foundation.

 This documentation highlights the system's architecture, features, and extensibility, showcasing its value to technical and non-technical stakeholders alike.